Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: The Standard Halo Model

 for $|\vec{v}| \leq v_{\rm esc}$ and $Q(\vec{v})=0$ for $|\vec{v}| > v_{\rm esc}$.
 For the Milky Way, the velocity dispersion is $\sigma_{v}=\sqrt{3/2}v_{c}$, $v_{c}=220$ km/s being the circular speed. $K$ is a normalization constant defined such that

-Let $\vec{v}_{d}$ be the velocity of the detector in the galactic rest frame.
+Let $\vec{v}_{d}$ be the velocity of the galaxy in the detector rest frame (the opposite of the detector velocity in the galaxy rest frame, whose magnitude is given in equation (\ref{eq:det_velocity})).
 We calculate the mass density distribution $\frac{d\rho_{\rm DM}}{d\nu}$, which determines the signal power density.
-(See equations (\ref{eq:E_DM}) and (\ref{eq:PDM_sig}).)
-The dark-matter distribution over relative velocity is
+(See equations (\ref{eq:UDM_def}) and (\ref{eq:PDM_sig}).)
+The dark-matter distribution over velocity relative to the detector is

 for $|\vec{v}_{r} + \vec{v}_{d}| \leq v_{\rm esc}$ and $\bar{Q}(\vec{v}_{r})=0$ for $|\vec{v}_{r} + \vec{v}_{d}| > v_{\rm esc}$.
 Letting $\theta$ be the polar angle between the relative velocity and the detector velocity, and integrating over azimuthal and polar angles yields the distribution $q(v_{r})$ over speed $v_{r}=|\vec{v}_{r}|$: